 What to do in an electrical emergency

-Electricity can kill in an instant so always call 000 if lives are in danger.
+Electricity can kill in an instant.
+Call 000 if lives are in danger.

 - Then send it to ESV at the address on the form